Tesla surges almost 20%, biggest daily rise in a year

 New Street Research analyst Pierre Ferragu raised his Tesla rating to “buy” from “neutral,” and upped his target price to $900 from $578.

-Tesla’s stock ended at $673.58 and was its strongest daily rise since February, 2020.
+Tesla’s stock ended at $673.58 after its strongest daily rise since February 2020.
 The stock remains down more than 20% from its January record high.

 “As much as the market severely corrected the recent excesses of optimism reflected in Tesla’s valuation, our recent work strengthened our confidence about the solid outlook for the company in the next two years,” Ferragu wrote in a client note.